- multiple accounts

 This article shows you how to use it.

 The operation of a Repeat Macro is simple: you identify a source worksheet from which to get a table of values.
-The rest of the macro will be repeated for each row in the table.
-Have 30 clients; create 30 rows.
-Want 5 date ranges; create 5 rows.
+The rest of the Analytics Edge macro will be repeated for each row in the table.
+If you have 30 clients, create 30 rows in your source worksheet, one for each client id.
+Want 5 date ranges; create 5 rows with date ranges.
 The macro will be repeated for each row in the source data.

 Making a Repeat Macro